Contact Us

 The presence of a Languishing generation in Australia’s workforce poses significant challenges, including:

-Decreased Productivity: Workers who lack motivation and engagement are less likely to perform at their best.
+Decreased productivity: Workers who lack motivation and engagement are less likely to perform at their best.
 This decreased productivity can impact organisational efficiency and hinder economic growth at a national level.

-Mental Health Strain: Languishing can contribute to mental health issues such as anxiety and depression, placing additional strain on Australia’s mental health services.
+Mental health strain: Languishing can contribute to mental health issues such as anxiety and depression, placing additional strain on Australia’s mental health services.
 The demand for mental health support is likely to increase, necessitating enhanced resources and intervention strategies.

-Innovation Stagnation
+Innovation stagnation

 : A workforce that feels disconnected and uninspired is less likely to be creative or curious and this can lead to less problem-solving and collaboration.